Skip to content

 ONLINE APPLICATION

-Course is organized by: Hudební lahůdky, z.s.
-(Musical Delicacies society) in co-operation with Česká loutnová společnost, z.s.
-(Czech Lute Society).
+Course is organized by: Hudební lahůdky (Musical Delicacies) in co-operation with Česká loutnová společnost (Czech Lute Society) and Plaisirs de Musique.

 We are grateful to the Kunin château (warden Mr. Jaroslav Zezulčík, Nový Jičín museum), the Kunín parish (Mons.
 Dr. Alois Peroutka), the diocese of Ostrava-Opava (organologist Mr. Jiří Krátký), restaurant U dobré hraběnky, and the management of Nový Jičín school farm under VFU Brno for goodwill and pleasant cooperation.